-If the primary or standby node in your database high availability cluster fails, you can use the VMware Cloud Director API to unregister the failed node to remove it from the cluster and avoid inconsistent cluster status data.
+If the primary node in your database high availability cluster fails and you promote a new primary, you must unregister the failed primary node to remove it from the cluster and avoid inconsistent cluster status data.

-- If you want to unregister a primary node, verify that the failed primary is inactive and without any following standby nodes, and promote a new primary.
+- Verify that the failed primary is inactive and without any following standby nodes, and promote a new primary.

 - Log in or SSH as root to the OS of any of the running nodes in the cluster.

 - (Optional) To verify that the prerequisites for unregistering the node are met, run the command with the --dry-run option .

 - Unregister the node.